Mr. Steven Adams

 Region I: Located in Southampton, PA

-Region II: Located in Warminster, PA and Ivyland, PA - from Davisville Road to the North side of York Road, excluding the Speedway
+Region II: Located in Warminster, PA and Ivyland, PA - from Davisville Road to the side of York Road that heads North, excluding the Speedway

-Region III: Located in Warminster, PA - from the South side of York Road to Valley Road, including the Speedway
+Region III: Located in Warminster, PA - from the side of York Road that heads South to Valley Road, including the Speedway

 About Our School Board